estrellaalvarez/PANE-Chat-App/README.md

 Data Models: Draw out the models and any associations for your project in an entity relationship diagram (ERD).

 Milestones: Divide your work into parts - the most essential features for your MVP, features that are important but not essential, and features that can be saved for a later iteration.
-Create 3-5 major milestones with dates outlining when you expect essential features will be done.

-- Essential Features:
+### Essential Features:
-     -- Google User Auth
+- Google User Auth
-     -- Send and receive text using a form
+- Send and receive text using a form
+-
-- Extra Features
+### Extra Features:
-     -- Timestamps
+- Timestamps
-     -- Sticker and image sending
+- Sticker and image sending
+-
-- Stretch Features
+### Stretch Features:
-     -- Group messaging
+- Group messaging
-     -- User Blocking
+- User Blocking
-     -- React to a message using emojis
+- React to a message using emojis

 ## WireFrames: